Morveus/myndir/README.md

 - New pictures are processed and added in every minute

 # What's to come to meet my needs:
+🔴 Replacing Flask with nginx

+🔴 Using python to generate a static page instead of serving dynamically on each call

+🔴 Providing a setting to set the static page update frequency (every minute, hour, ...)

 🟢 Changing the title

 🟢 Changing favicon (simply mount your favicon.ico file)